elboaf/ConsumesManager/README.md

 ## Changelog

+### 2.3.2.2
+- Stock overview right-click on any item row expands its crafting reagent list inline
+- Stock overview window width no longer shrinks when switching to a character tab and pressing Refresh
+- Stock overview separator lines correctly hidden when minimized
+- Added startup behavior settings — show/hide buff bar on login and show/hide stock overview on login are now configurable per-character in the Settings tab

 ### 2.3.2
 - All settings and selected items are now **per-character** — configuring consumables on one character no longer affects others
 - Manager mode and exclude flags moved to a dedicated per-character saved variable (`ConsumesManager_CharOptions`)